dotnet/docs/docs/standard/base-types/character-encoding-introduction.md

 :::code language="csharp" source="character-encoding/csharp/InstantiateRunes.cs" id="SnippetValid":::

-The following example throws an exception because the code point is in the surrogate range and isn't provided as part of a surrogate pair:
+The following example throws an exception because the code point is in the surrogate range and isn't part of a surrogate pair:

 :::code language="csharp" source="character-encoding/csharp/InstantiateRunes.cs" id="SnippetInvalidSurrogate":::